Montana/travis-kiuwan-blog/2021-12-10-kiuwanintegration.md

 ```

 ## Kiuwan Local Analyzer

-You'll then notice output of the Local Analyzer working:
+You'll then notice output of the Local Analyzer working, and remember you can select VM size as well - this will affect (in my case) how deep the scan will go, in this particular use case though I just used baseline.
+Kiuwan will calculate the heap size, and collect the bill of materials (TypeScript, other dependencies):

 ```bash
 Discovery: STARTED